UKCloud/documentation/articles/other/other-ref-external-security-review-testing.md

     > [!NOTE]
     > If you want to share any other relevant information (for example, a formal scope), you can attach this to your Service Request.

-On receipt of the Service Request, UKCloud will review the submission at the next possible Change Advisory Board (CAB) and provide an update in the Service Request, either:
+13. On receipt of the Service Request, UKCloud will review the submission at the next possible Change Advisory Board (CAB) and provide an update in the Service Request, either:

     - Where the request is approved, to convey technical authority to proceed with the test at the date and time specified, and in accordance with the documented testing scope.

     - Where the request is not approved, to convey the result and the reasons for it, enabling you to decide whether to withdraw or resubmit the request.

-> [!NOTE]
-> If testing is to be conducted in both Assured and Elevated security domains, you must complete separate requests for each system.

 ## Testing access points

 You may test from two locations:

 - **External (from outside the virtual environment)** – Tests are to be carried out external to the UKCloud data centres and offices from the perspective of the internet or government networks.
-These tests will traverse UKCloud's physical network edge, and enter your vCloud organisation through the edge gateway.
+For example for UKCloud for VMware, these tests will traverse UKCloud's physical network edge, and enter your vCloud organisation through the edge gateway.

 - **Internal (from inside the virtual environment)** – Tests are to be carried out external to the UKCloud data centres and offices from the perspective of the internet or government networks.
-It is expected that you would provision a virtual machine (VM) within your vCloud organisation to act as a launch-pad for testing.
+It is expected that you would provision a virtual machine (VM) or instance within your environment (which will be billed under as normal consumption) to act as a launch-pad for testing.
 Any testers would then upload relevant tools to this VM to execute tests within your organisation.

-If you don't have a compute service prior to testing to use for this purpose, you can provision a new compute service, which will be billed under as normal consumption.

 ## Pricing